Thewbi/ULX3S/sdram/README.md

 1. Go through the initialization steps (only once).
 1. Call the ACTIVE command for bank, row
 1. Call the READ command for column and to optionally activate auto-precharge.
-1. Read data from DQ (the port for data)
+1. Read data from the DQ port (the port for data)
 1. Call the PRECHARGE command to close the row.

 Make sure to wait the defined time-frames in between each step as the datasheet requests in order